Navigating the Complexities of Labeled bond

 |Amount issued (USD equivalent)||28.42 billion||1 trillion|

-Growth in issuance of ESG-labeled bonds by type
+Growth in issuance of Labeled bonds by type

 Based on latest full-year data, as of Jan.
 31, 2022.
 Source: Refinitiv, MSCI ESG Research LLC

 Within these already diverse categories, more narrowly defined thematic bonds continue to emerge.
-Given the vast market and types of bonds issued, we provide an overview of the main categories of ESG bonds below, with a focus on how issuers use the proceeds:
+Given the vast market and types of bonds issued, we provide an overview of the main categories of Labeled bond below, with a focus on how issuers use the proceeds:

 - Green bonds: Proceeds raised from a green bond are used toward projects and activities promoting a broad range of environmental objectives.